baiyifan1999/baiyifan1999.github.io/README.md

-# COMP10001  Foundation of Computing Programming Assignments
-# University of Melbourne – Programming Coursework
+# Textoggle

 This repository contains selected programming assignments completed during my Computer Science studies at the University of Melbourne.

-The projects recall core ideas such as algorithms, data structures, and basic software design.
+The projects recall core ideas such as algorithms and basic software design.

 ## Contents

--
+- Stage 1: Points available on the board
+- Stage 2: Check word existence (simplified)
+- Stage 3: Check word existence
+- Stage 4: Making a Move

 ## Technologies